 - Robert Heaton / Stripe MTS: 65 attempted, 36 found, 55% yield

-That drop lower in the org chart is normal.
-Public executives are easier.
-Mid-level humans are messier.
+That decay lower in the org chart is normal.
+Executives are more public.
+Mid-level people are noisier.

 Loop 4: Triggers to outreach